ertali/340project/README.md

 We used a deep neural network with dense and dropout layers.
 All in all, we had three primary datasets: embeddings on full pages, embeddings on articles, and cosine similarity/MLNI (to be explained below).
 For each dataset, we created a preliminary neural network for regression, a network for classification, ran a hyperparameter tuning session for classification, and a session for regression.
 This can be seen in ‘neuralnetwork.ipynb.’
 Each hyperparameter tuning session ran over 90 trials and we looked at the top 15 to draw our conclusions.

 ### How to run our code (if desired):
-Run stockdata.py and then data_utils.py after acquiring an AlphaVantage API key Acquire embeddings by going through Embeddings.ipynb (you will likely have to edit some things to make it work outside of Colab)
+Run `stockdata.py` and then `data_utils.py` after acquiring an AlphaVantage API key
+Acquire embeddings by going through `Embeddings.ipynb` (you will likely have to edit some things to make it work outside of Colab)
-Run neural network code in Neuralnetwork.ipynb, using the CSVs generated in the prior two steps
+Run neural network code in `Neuralnetwork.ipynb`, using the CSVs generated in the prior two steps